artorias111/samtools-extract/README.md

 # Samtools Extract Workflow

-This Nextflow workflow extracts genomic regions from a FASTA file using samtools based on coordinates provided in a TSV file.
+Extract genomic regions from a FASTA file using samtools based on coordinates provided in a TSV file.

 ## Input Files